Sacheen Littlefeather: Reception and legacy

 At The Comedy Awards in 2012, comedian Norm Macdonald staged a parody of the speech in accepting an award on behalf of Melissa McCarthy.

 Coretta Scott King commended Brando for his non-violent stand, stating, "It is gratifying to see people in entertainment increasingly concerned about injustices in society and not just interested in making money."
 Many years later, Littlefeather said that King called her to thank her for the speech.
 In 2016, the 88th ceremony of the Academy Awards drew criticism for lack of diversity in nominations; actress Jada Pinkett Smith, who boycotted the ceremony, cited Littlefeather as inspiration to do so.

-In June 2022 the Academy sent Littlefeather a statement of apology, in which the organization's then-president David Rubin wrote: "The abuse you endured because of this statement was unwarranted and unjustified.
+In June 2022, the Academy sent Littlefeather a statement of apology, in which the organization's then-president David Rubin wrote: "The abuse you endured because of this statement was unwarranted and unjustified.
 The emotional burden you have lived through and the cost to your own career in our industry are irreparable.
 For too long the courage you showed has been unacknowledged.
 For this, we offer both our deepest apologies and our sincere admiration."
-The statement was read in full at An Evening with Sacheen Littlefeather on September 17, an event honoring Littlefeather and featuring a conversation between her and producer Bird Runningwater (Cheyenne/Mescalero Apache/N.M.), the co-chair of the Academy's Indigenous Alliance.
+The statement was read in full at An Evening with Sacheen Littlefeather on September 17, an event honoring Littlefeather and featuring a conversation between her and producer Bird Runningwater, the co-chair of the Academy's Indigenous Alliance.
 She also recorded an episode for the Academy Museum's podcast and a visual history for the Academy Oral History Projects.

 She described the Academy's apology to her as "a dream come true", and said that "we Indians are very patient people—it's only been 50 years!"
 She added, "We need to keep our sense of humor about this at all times.
 It's our method of survival."

-At the 2023 95th Academy Awards ceremony, the Academy did not recognize Littlefeather at their in memoriam segment.
-Prior to the ceremony, it was said on news articles and social media, including by her family, that "it will be interesting to see if the 2023 Oscars “In Memoriam” segment (...) will honor the late activist" and that if the Academy had done that, it would have been recognizing for the second time (following the statement of apology) a culture of self-victimization and deception.
+At the 95th Academy Awards ceremony in 2023, the Academy did not recognize Littlefeather during its in memoriam segment.